A header is a beam that spans the opening for a doorway, window, skylight, or stairway.

 Though the word “header” dates back to 15th-century England as the name given to an executioner, its earliest use as a building term occurred a couple of hundred years later.
-It did—and still does—refer to a brick or stone placed with its end, or head, facing the wall, a practice that fortifies a wall’s construction.
+It did—and still does—refer to part of a stone or brick wall.
+It is a brick or stone that bridges an opening.
+The header is placed with its end, or head, facing the wall, a practice that fortifies a wall’s construction.

 Typically at least twice the size of surrounding framing members, a header is often built up from two studs, joists, or rafters.
 It runs between full-length supports and, along its length, carries the loads of the shorter studs, joists, or rafters that terminate at the opening.